ebaghda/solvent-effects-reactions/README.md

 # solvent-effects-reactions
-Code for data analysis of GC-FID data for v-vinylphenol transfer hydrogenation reactions
+Code for data analysis of GC-FID data for 4-vinylphenol transfer hydrogenation reactions.